HaikuTeam/animator/QA.md

 I can use Bring to Front, Backward, and friends when the scrubber is not at zero I can delete keyframe, undo, redo
 I can create keyframe, undo, redo
-I can move keyframes across multiple rows, undo
+I can move keyframes across multiple rows, undo, redo I can undo a z-index change that occurred via the on-stage context menu I can undo a z-index change that occurred via drag-and-drop in the timeline I can move many keyframes, including an expression, undo, redo, and verify the expression still works Instantiate component, move on stage, click timeline, undo until component is gone, then redo all actions I can undo a change from a keyframe value to an expression, and vice versa I can copy+paste a component

+Trouble Spot: Expressions

-I can undo a change from a keyframe value to an expression, and vice versa I can undo a z-index change that occurred via the on-stage context menu I can undo a z-index change that occurred via drag-and-drop in the timeline I can move many keyframes, including an expression, undo, redo, and verify the expression still works Instantiate component, move on stage, click timeline, undo until component is gone, then redo all actions When I use Sketch to change a polygon with a gradient or shadow, that reflects on stage When I use Sketch to change a polygon with multiple instances on stage, all reflect the change After changing a Sketch design that affects multiple instances of a polygon, I can delete the first polygon After making changes in Sketch, I can continue editing when the scrubber is beyond the last keyframe I can move an element, change it in Sketch, move the scrubber, change in Sketch, then move the element When I make a Sketch change in a project with Actions defined, the code in code.js looks correct I can instantiate two different slices, change one in Sketch, and then rapidly instantiate the other one Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused In Preview Mode, the $user.mouse.y position is calculated correctly with respect to the share page artboard box In Preview Mode, the $user.mouse.y position is calculated correctly when the stage has been zoomed/panned I can enter `rotation.x,y,z` `0,0,0` (defaults) and not see any change in rotation reflected I can scrub wildly over a keyframe sequence that involves rotation and the rotation doesn't become nondeterministic In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok I can scale an element down to near zero in either dimension without a problem I can ungroup a group of components
+Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused In Preview Mode, the `$user.mouse.y` position is calculated correctly with respect to the share page artboard box In Preview Mode, the `$user.mouse.y` position is calculated correctly when the stage has been zoomed/panned I can enter `rotation.x,y,z` `0,0,0` (defaults) and not see any change in rotation reflected

+Trouble Spot: Timeline

+I can scrub wildly over a keyframe sequence that involves rotation and the rotation doesn't become nondeterministic In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok

+Trouble Spot: On-Stage Transforming

+I can scale an element down to near zero in either dimension without a problem I can continuously scale an element round and round without causing a freeze/crash I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem

+Trouble Spot: Multi-Component

-I can copy+paste a component
+I can ungroup a group of component instances
-I delete an instance of a component from the stage, and then undo this Multi-component projects shown on the dashboard behave like normal projects I can continuously scale an element round and round without causing a freeze/crash I can create a subcomponent, give it animations, and when I scrub via the host, the child's animations don't play I can create a subcomponent, give it animations, and use Preview Mode to see the animations in the host and child I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem
+I delete an instance of a component from the stage, and then undo this Multi-component projects shown on the dashboard behave like normal projects I can create a subcomponent, give it animations, and when I scrub via the host, the child's animations don't play I can create a subcomponent, give it animations, and use Preview Mode to see the animations in the host and child

+*TAYLOR*

 Basics